Welcome to KSAA-2026 Shared Task

 Task 1: Data Contribution

-Each team is required to contribute at least one hour of speech, while all submitted recordings will undergo automatic checks and a manual review conducted by another member within the same team.
+Each team is required to contribute at least one hour of speech data.
+All submitted recordings will undergo automatic validation followed by a manual review conducted by another member within the same team, based on a shared evaluation guideline provided to all participants.

 Task 2: Automatic Diacritization of Speech Dictation